 In Santería, the religion of the Afro-Cuban Lucumí people that emerged in the Spanish Empire among slaves of West African origin, the colour white is used to recognise initiates.
 ‘Santería’ is a Spanish word meaning ‘worship of saints’.
 The religion is a syncretization of Yoruba (Nigeria) doctrine and Roman Catholicism.
 Once an initiation is complete, the ‘Bride of the Saints’ must adhere to a strict regimen of wearing all white and avoid physical contact with those who are yet to be initiated.
 In this fashion, white becomes a symbol of purity and modesty acquired through a rite of passage.
 White cleanses the Lucumí from their tormented past of slavery and proclaims them born anew, free.

-The white of Santería was the muse behind the work of Mariano Vivanco and stylist, Jimi Urquiaga, in their shoot for Models.com, celebrating the fusion that is Santería: Western and African, past and present.
-They flawlessly capture the stoicism and rhapsody of the colour white in a series of enchanting images featuring models Ajak Deng, Alicia Burke, Achok Majak, Duckie Thot and Saul Rodriguez.
+The white of Santería was the muse behind the work of photographer, Mariano Vivanco, and stylist, Jimi Urquiaga, in their shoot for Models.com celebrating the fusion that is Santería: Western and African; past and present.
+They flawlessly capture the stoicism and rhapsody of the colour white within the Afro-Cuban religion in a series of enchanting images featuring models Ajak Deng, Alicia Burke, Achok Majak, Duckie Thot and Saul Rodriguez.
 Hope you enjoy the video below by Kloss Films.

 Photography by Mariano Vivanco for Models.com

 Stylist – Jimi Urquiaga